jrpool/docsearch/README.md

 # docsearch

-Web application offering browsing, search, and retrieval of documents from a repository, with user registration, authentication, and directory-specific authorization.
+Web application offering browsing, search, retrieval, addition, and deletion of documents in a repository, with user registration, authentication, and directory-specific authorization.

 ## Project Members